About me, Patrick Hufschmid and the Workshop

 Do you have videos demonstrating how your pickups sound?

 While videos offer a glimpse, they can't fully convey the nuanced tonal characteristics of my pickups.
 You can visit my YouTube channel for some demonstration videos.
-For a more nuanced understanding, I suggest experiencing the pickups firsthand.

 Miscellaneous